 The arrival of a new baby for those of us who aren’t practising members of a church or religious community can sometimes pose a dilemma: Do I organise a christening or other religion-based ceremony even though I’m not really a church attendee?
 Will christening my baby make life easier for my child in future – or is this somewhat hypocritical?

-New Zealand’s 2006 Census showed that just over 55 percent of those answering the religious affiliation question, affiliated with a Christian religion.
-Another ten percent belong to other religions, with the remaining 35% stating they had no religion.
+New Zealand’s 2013 Census showed that 48% of the population affiliated with a Christian religion.
+Another 6% belong to other religions, with the remaining 42% stating they had no religion.
+Four percent did not answer the question.

 For many of us spiritual life is important, even if we aren’t regular churchgoers, so there’s clearly a role for a more spiritual ceremony to welcome our babies.